vo1x/Windows-Debloat-Guide/README.md

 ```ps
 Get-AppxPackage -AllUsers *calc* | Remove-AppxPackage
 ```
-As a replacement, you can use the [Classic Calculator](https://winaero.com/get-calculator-from-windows-8-and-windows-7-in-windows-10/).
+> As a replacement, you can use the [Classic Calculator](https://winaero.com/get-calculator-from-windows-8-and-windows-7-in-windows-10/) app.

 ### Mail, Calendar, ...